 - Make a list of things that are okay and not okay to do when researching, e.g. copy text from a website, use any image from Google images, paraphrase in your own words and cite your source, add a short quote and cite the source.

 - Have students read a short article and then come up with a summary that would be considered plagiarism and one that would not be considered plagiarism.
 These could be shared with the class and the students asked to decide which one shows an example of plagiarism.

 - Older students could investigate the difference between paraphrasing and summarising.
 They could create a Venn diagram that compares the two.
-This fact sheet from the University of New England might be a useful resource.

 - Write a list of statements on the board that might be true or false (e.g. The 1956 Olympics were held in Melbourne, Australia.
 The rhinoceros is the largest land animal in the world.
 The current marathon world record is 2 hours, 7 minutes).
 Have students research these statements and decide whether they’re true or false by sharing their citations.